 Isn’t it better to extend the life of an older computer by passing it along to another employee or grad assistant?

+Yes, Dedicated Desktop support customers can request data saving help by creating a ticket through the DDS Service Request Portal.
+If you do not have DDS support, you can make an appointment with the Buff Techs to save your data.
+Additionally, Research Computing offers consultations regarding archival of research data.
 These groups can help you determine the best options for storing your data.
-Please reference the CU Boulder Records Retention Schedule and consider deleting data appropriately and not storing indefinitely.
+Also, please reference the CU Boulder Records Retention Schedule and consider deleting data appropriately and not storing indefinitely.

 What if a computer I need for my teaching or research uses legacy software which cannot be updated in support of an expensive piece of hardware?